 - On an inhalation, raise your torso upward, keeping your back straight.

-- Exhale your arms down toward your buttocks and release your hands to the side.
+- Exhale your arms toward your buttocks and release your hands to the side.

 - Repeat 5-10 times.

 Note: *A towel or sock may be used to create space between your shoulder blades.

-Benefit: Strengthens the muscles of the upper back and between the shoulder blades.
+Benefit: Strengthens the upper back muscles and between the shoulder blades.
 This movement also releases the neck, opens the chest, and stretches the hamstrings.